iamavu/iamavu.github.io/src/content/posts/00-weekly-wanderings.md

 ## what she explored this week

+### week 0x07
+- ELF files and information about them
+- completed GDB course from OST2

 ### week 0x06
 - started back with c from beej's guide
 - did picoCTF rev chall - WinAntiDbg0x100